gabrielecanepa/igscraper/README.md

 ## Contributing

-If you wish to contribute please [create a new issue](https://github.com/gabrielecanepa/igscraper/issues/new/choose) or [fork the repository](https://github.com/gabrielecanepa/igscraper/fork) and open a new pull request 🙏
+If you wish to contribute please [create a new issue](https://github.com/gabrielecanepa/igscraper/issues/new/choose) or [fork the repository](https://github.com/gabrielecanepa/igscraper/fork) and open a new pull request.

 ## License